-Update on Michael Schmidt is that February 5, 2014 he will be before a hearing of the Supreme Court of Ontario related to charges of distribution of raw milk.
+Update: On February 5, 2014, Michael he will be before a hearing of the Supreme Court of Ontario related to charges of distribution of raw milk.
 This hearing could be game changing for those of us who want to see herd/cow shares allowed as private contract.
 We’ll report when we know the outcome of this trial but we wish Michael the best in this and pray that the judges officiating will uphold our right to private contract with a farmer for food regardless of what kind.

 In Ontario a farmer named Michael Schmidt has been in the courts for years fighting charges related to raw milk.
 Never before had any farmer stood up for so long for the sake of food freedom and raw milk.
 Schmidt has become a leader in the raw milk movement known all over the world.